 5 days (half day)

 Yes.
+We teach from scratch and begin sessions on the grass explaining the basics such as falling, getting up and proper equipment assembly.
 This course is for kids that want to improve their skating; be they absolute beginners or 'movers and improvers'

 Helmets - if your child has their own bike or skate helmet they may use it

 Wrist, knee and elbow protection

 all free of charge on the condition these are requested at registration.

 Please indicate which equipment and, if required, UK shoe sizes for inline skate rental.

 Please email us.
 We require two weeks notice before course start date for a refund.

 There is a £5 charge per booking for refunds.

 Payments are not returned for cancellations made less than two weeks before session start date (after 10am, 7 days before).

 Changes to dates can me made up to one week before course commencement (before 10am, 7 days before session start date) at no charge provided there is space on the course.